YanaApasova/DoListApp/README.md

 2) create new task screen

-When button is tapped, user can create new task in the new VC and save it.When saving is succesful, proper window occurs.After that yser is redirected to the main screen.It also can be done using CANCEL button.
+When button is tapped, user can create new task in the new VC and save it.
+When saving is succesful, proper window occurs.After that yser is redirected to the main screen.
+It also can be done using CANCEL button.

 Keyboard doesn't overlapping textfield, when tapped.